"There's a Zen koan. It says that if you want to find something, you have to stop looking."

 - The Medieval Fair that Arthur and his class go to has a replica of Excaliburn stuck in a rock, which attendees are challenged to try pulling out for a prize.
 Nobody can do it until Arthur, hearing the barker say "All your might won't set things right!
 'Tis a steady hand will rule the land!", tries gently jiggling the sword out.
 It works, and even Mr. Ratburn's former teacher Mr. Price-Jones is impressed.

 - Smokescreen from Transformers Prime is a prime (no pun intended) example.
-He is a young Autobot with dreams of future greatness.
-His only problem, he has a great deal of serious self worth issues.
-So once he arrives on earth he comes to believe that being on Team Prime will validate his self-worth.
-Which unfortunately translates into him rushing into dangerous situations without thinking, thus endangering himself and others to try and show off for his idols.
-He later grows out of it somewhat.
+He is a young Autobot with dreams of future greatness but has some serious self worth issues.
+Once he arrives on Earth he comes to believe that being on Team Prime will validate his self-worth which unfortunately translates into him rushing into dangerous situations without thinking, endangering himself and others to try and show off for his idols.
+He grows out of it by the end of the series, becoming a valued support character.

 - Chinese Finger Traps.